Wolfieheart/WolfstormBotJS/README.md

 #### What is WolfstormBotJS?
-A Discord Bot developed and maintained by Wolfstorm.
+A Discord Bot developed and written with love in JavaScr and maintained by Wolfstorm.

 **NOTE: Currently under development, therefore NOT a finished product.
 Will be under the dev hammer for quite a while.**